Are saunas and ice baths good for wrestlers?

 4. And the sauna?

-After intense training and the physical stress of fighting, many fighters look for ways to speed up recovery, improve their mental resilience, and regulate their bodies .
-And that's where saunas come in : an ancient technique that is once again in the spotlight for high-performance athletes.
+After intense training and the physical stress of fights, many fighters look for ways to accelerate recovery, improve their mental stamina, and regulate their bodies .
+And that's where saunas come in : an ancient technique that is once again in the spotlight of high-performance sports.

-The sauna isn't just relaxing.
+The sauna is not just relaxing.
 Used correctly, it can become a powerful tool for improving the physical and mental performance of any martial arts practitioner.

-Being in a sauna—at temperatures between 70°C and 100°C —elicits an intense physiological response.
-It increases body temperature, dilating blood vessels.
-The cardiovascular system is activated; your heart can beat as fast as 120–150 times per minute, as if you were jogging.
+Being in a sauna—at temperatures between 70°C and 100°C —triggers an intense physiological response.
+Body temperature rises, dilating blood vessels.
+The cardiovascular system is activated; your heart rate can reach 120–150 beats per minute, as if you were jogging.

-It also increases sweating and the elimination of toxins.
-It also activates heat shock proteins (HSPs), which help repair muscle tissue and protect cells from damage.
+It also increases sweating, eliminating toxins.
+And it activates heat shock proteins (HSPs), which help repair muscle tissue and protect cells from damage.

-The heat penetrates the muscles, tendons, and joints.
-Ideal for wrestlers with chronic knee, shoulder, or back pain.
+The heat penetrates muscles, tendons, and joints.
+Ideal for fighters with chronic knee, shoulder, or back pain. -

-Sauna stimulates the production of endorphins and serotonin , relaxing the nervous system and helping you sleep better.
-This is key to recovery and staying mentally sharp.
+The sauna stimulates the production of endorphins and serotonin , relaxing the nervous system and helping you sleep better.
+This is key for recovery and mental sharpness. -

-Training under tough conditions—such as long rounds of grappling or a weight cut before a competition—requires mental toughness.
-Sauna training helps strengthen your mind by training you to withstand physical discomfort.
+Training in tough conditions—like long grappling rounds or a weight cut before a competition—demands mental stamina.
+A sauna helps strengthen the mind , training you to endure physical discomfort.

 How long is recommended?

-Don't use the sauna immediately after your workout if you're dehydrated or haven't had a light meal.
-Stay for 15 to 20 minutes, 2 to 4 times a week, and then always rehydrate with water and electrolytes.
+Don't use a sauna immediately after training if you're dehydrated or haven't eaten anything light.
+Stay for 15 to 20 minutes, 2 to 4 times a week, and always rehydrate afterward with water and electrolytes.

-• Avoid alcohol before or after the sauna: it increases the risk of dehydration or low blood pressure.
+- Avoid alcohol before or after the sauna: it increases the risk of dehydration or a drop in blood pressure.

 Combining sauna and cold?